Cadasta/ckanext-project/docs/ckan-cadasta-wrapped-endpoints.md

 ## Overview
 The Angular views in this application retrieve data from the [cadasta-api](https://github.com/Cadasta/cadasta-api).
-To handle authorization around certain API CRUD endpoints all calls are proxied through CKAN so the user's role is validated.
+To handle authorization around API CRUD endpoints all calls are proxied through CKAN so the user's role can be validated.

-What follows below is a brief description the CKAN endpoints and where the authentication functions are located.
+What follows below is a brief description of the CKAN endpoints and where the authentication functions are located.
 If you are interested to see a breakdown of API calls per view per and per user permission, then refer to the [cadasta-view-endpoints-and-permissions document](https://github.com/Cadasta/ckanext-project/).
 For a high-level description about where these pieces are and how to update them refer to the [endpoint README](https://github.com/Cadasta/ckanext-project/blob/master/ckanext/cadastaroles/logic/action/README.md)

 ## Endpoints Description
-The following endpoints are the action names that get replaced in `http://{ckan_domain}/api/3/action/{action_name}`
+The following endpoints are the RPC action names in `http://{ckan_hostname}/api/3/action/{action_name}`

 ### GET(s)